Neighbourhood View™

 Terms & Definitions

-Bad Debt: A credit account that the financial institution deems unlikely to be repaid and has assigned a rating of 7, 8 or 9 (see Bank Ratings).
+Bad Debt: A credit account that the financial institution deems as not likely to be repaid and has assigned a rating of 7, 8, or 9 (see Bank Ratings).

 Credit File: Collection of an individual’s credit history, identifying information, and other records maintained by a credit reporting agency.

-Credit Limit: The highest amount that a credit grantor allows to be charged on the account.
+Credit Limit: The highest amount that a credit grantor allows to be charged to the account.

 Inquiry: A request by a credit-issuing institution to view all or part of a consumer’s credit report.
 There are different types of inquiries.